wjl61901/impala-go/README.md

 In that command, DSN is a connection string in the format shown above.
 Note that the DSN itself starts with `impala:`.

-For example, to run `show tables` in an Impala instance on localhost, use:
+For example, to run `show databases` in an Impala instance on localhost, use:

 ```bash
 ./usql impala:impala://localhost -c "show databases"